-NHS mental health trusts are sending a growing number of patients to out-of-area hospitals up to 300 miles away from home as demand for hospital care outstrips local bed capacity, an investigation by Community Care and BBC News has found.
+NHS mental health trusts are sending patients to out-of-area hospitals up to 300 miles away from their homes as demand for hospital care outstrips local bed capacity, an investigation by Community Care and BBC News has found.

-We found that on some days the pressure on the mental health crisis care system reached the point that trusts struggled to find beds anywhere in the country, a situation that led to one patient who was not hearing impaired being admitted to a deaf unit.
+On some days the pressure on the mental health crisis care system has reached the point that trusts have struggled to find beds anywhere in the country, a situation that led to one patient who was not hearing impaired being admitted to a deaf unit.

 Data obtained under the Freedom of Information Act from 30 of England’s 58 NHS mental health trusts revealed that the number of patients sent to out-of-area hospitals rose 33% last year and has more than doubled since April 2011.
 Acutely unwell patients are being sent up to 300 miles for care, with trusts spending millions buying bed space at private hospitals due to NHS units being full.